learnk8s/learnk8s.io/src/provision-cloud-resources/content.md

-**TL;DR:** You can create and connect to databases or messages brokers from within Kubernetes by manually creating the resources, using the Service Catalogue or with a tool that excute Infrastructure as Code script in your cluster.
+**TL;DR:** You can create and connect to managed cloud provider services from Kubernetes using the [Service Catalog](https://github.com/kubernetes-sigs/service-catalog), a tool such as [Kubeform](https://kubeform.com/) or specific operators such as [Config Connector](https://cloud.google.com/config-connector) and [AWS Operator Service](https://github.com/aws/aws-service-operator-k8s).

 There are two main kinds of application that you can deploy in Kubernetes: stateless and stateful apps.

 Stateless applications don't hold any state and are an excellent use case for Kubernetes.

-With stateless apps, you can take advantage of the horizontal scaling and survive Pod evictions with limited to no disruption of Service.
+With stateless apps, you can take advantage of the horizontal scaling and create copies of your app without worrying about synchronisation.

-You can also schedule Podds anywhere in your infrastructure without having particular constraints.
+You can also schedule Pods anywhere in your infrastructure without having particular constraints.

-Since you don't have state, there's no need to attach disks located in particular Nodes.

 On the contrary, stateful applications present quite a few challenges:

 - Pods should have access to persistent disks which could be located on specific nodes.
 - It's often impractical to move volumes with Terabytes of data to other Nodes.
 Stateful apps are usually scheduled and respawned on the same Nodes.
-- Stateful apps should not compete for I/O. You should isolate the workloads for noisy neighbours.
+- Stateful apps should not compete for I/O. You should isolate the workloads from noisy neighbours.
 - There should be a backup and retention policy in place.
 - You might need to configure failover and leader election, and sharding and rebalancing.